latacora/wernicke/README.md

 </tr>
 </table>

-IPs, MAC addresses, timestamps, various AWS identifiers, and a few other types of strings are redacted to strings of the same type: IPs to IPs, SGs to SGs, et cetera.
-If these strings have an alphanumeric id, that id will have the same length.

 <table>
+<tr>IPs, MAC addresses, timestamps, various AWS identifiers, and a few other types of strings are redacted to strings of the same type: IPs to IPs, SGs to SGs, et cetera.
+If these strings have an alphanumeric id, that id will have the same length.</tr>
 <tr>
 <td>